htcondor/htcondor/docs/automated-workflows/dagman-resubmit-failed.rst

 constitutes successful DAG completion, and therefore a Rescue DAG is not generated.

-By default, if a Rescue DAG exists, it will be used when the DAG is submitted specifying the original DAG input file.
-If more than one Rescue DAG exists, the newest one will be used.
-By using the Rescue DAG, DAGMan will avoid re-running nodes that completed successfully in the previous run. **Note that passing the -force option to condor_submit_dag or condor_dagman will cause condor_dagman to not use any existing rescue DAG.
-This means that previously-completed node jobs will be re-run.**

 The granularity defining success or failure in the Rescue DAG is the node.
 For a node that fails, all parts of the node will be re-run, even if some parts were successful the first time.
 For example, if a node's